Sweet Kimchi with Daikon Radish Recipe

 - 2 Cloves Garlic, minced (approximately 1 Tablespoon)

-How to make Radish Kimchi
+How to make Kimchi with Daikon Radish and Apples

 - Combine all ingredients in a large-sized mixing bowl.
 Stir gently until the vegetable mixture is completed coated with the gochugaru and salt.
 (Make sure to wear kitchen gloves.)